animefn/ABST/README.md

 # Roadmap for dev and next version
 ## v1 investigate
--   `if  (($codec_type -eq "audio")  -and $is_default){` problem here if input is mp4 it may have 1 audio and
-- same with subs, solution: if (is default or unique audio)  [same with sub]

-- P.s for temp files let us keep them in some hidden folder, c temp, or OS default temp folder
+- the GUI
 - qaac audio
 - test single files with sub in same folder, and files without subtitles

-- the UI iteself
+- creation of the script failed due to massively long name, some if on path.length...
+>>> enable longpath in compilation + do some checks on sub, audio, and avs script

+- P.s for temp files let us keep them in some hidden folder, c temp/or OS default temp folder

+- add a blank echo after progres bars to restore the line break [done-tobeTested]
-- video resize!
+- video resize! [done]
+    - get video dim compute SELECTED*(length/width)
+    - if new dim >= initial dim -> no resize
+    -
 - packaging entire program + dependendcies etc as 1single .exe?(with ui)
 >>> goal: distribute 2 files only: cli_only, gui
 ## V1.X